Modern Minimal Perfect Hashing: A Survey: Introduction

 \myparagraph{Overview\@.} We begin our journey with an overview of different applications of perfect hashing in \cref{s:applications}.
 In \cref{s:preliminaries}, we give an introduction to common techniques.
-Then we look at approaches from the literature, first starting with the origins of perfect hashing in \cref{s:birth}.
 We then categorize the modern approaches into three categories based on their main working principle in \cref{s:categorization}.
 In \cref{s:retrievalBased,s:bruteforce,s:fingerprinting} we then discuss the approaches in those categories: Perfect hashing through retrieval in \cref{s:retrievalBased}, brute-force in \cref{s:bruteforce}, and fingerprinting in \cref{s:fingerprinting}.
 In \cref{s:theory}, we give theoretical details about the space consumption and construction time of different approaches.
 After this overview of the literature, we give a detailed practical evaluation in \cref{ch:evaluation}.
 There, \cref{fig:pareto} can serve as a guide to select a perfect hash function in practice, given specific space and time budgets.
 We conclude this paper in \cref{s:conclusion}.